 9. Try a regular quiet time

 Consider starting each morning with short, five-minute breathing exercise to help reduce stress and anxiety and begin mornings on a positive note.
 Or incorporate activities to introduce mindfulness into your family's daily routine.
 These are helpful ways to decrease feelings of stress and anxiety.

 10. Keep communication flowing

 Make a new family goal to share daily affirmations with one another.
 Tell each child daily one thing you love about them or one thing they did that day that made you proud.
 Encourage siblings to do the same for one another.
-Or, find things to be grateful for and share with each other.
+Or find things to be grateful for and share with each other.
 You can write down something new to be grateful for every day of the new year.

 Above all, go easy on yourself